 Around the 8th century A.D., mums began to sprout up in Japan.
-The Japanese loved the flower so much they actually made the crest and official imperial seal, a single flowered mum.
+The Japanese loved the flower so much they actually made the crest and official imperial seal, a single-flowered mum.
 The chrysanthemum in the crest is a 16-floret variety called “Ichimonjiginu.”
-Family seals for prominent Japanese families also contain some type of chrysanthemum called a Kikumon – “Kiku” means chrysanthemum and “Mon” means crest.
+Family seals for prominent Japanese families also contain a type of chrysanthemum called a Kikumon – “Kiku” means chrysanthemum, and “Mon” means crest.
 The chrysanthemum is not just an imperial symbol in Japan.
 Chrysanthemums are also viewed as a symbol of a long and happy life.
 Every year the Japanese celebrate the Festival of Happiness at which the chrysanthemum is lavishly celebrated.
 To honor emperors in the past, their thrones were covered with chrysanthemums, and to this day, the Japanese court is still known as the Chrysanthemum Throne.

 The chrysanthemum was first introduced to the Western world during the 17th Century.
 In

 Ancient growers would not recognize modern mums.
 Although some mums still resemble daisies, others are way more radiant.
 Regardless of the flower type, they all belong to the Compositae, which is the daisy family.
 Hybridizers in England, France, Japan, and the United States have developed a wide range of floral colors, shapes, and sizes.
 Today, its colors include various shades of pink, purple, red, yellow, bronze or orange, and white.
-Some cultivars (varieties) have different colors between the disc and ray florets and some have ray florets that are bi-colored on the face and reverse sides.
+Some cultivars (varieties) have different colors between the disc and ray florets, and some have ray florets that are bi-colored on the face and reverse sides.

 Petals on chrysanthemums are actually florets (a small flower, usually part of a dense cluster, especially one of the ray flowers of a composite plant such as a daisy) since both sexual parts (male/female) exist in each one.
 The chrysanthemum flower has two types of florets – ray florets that would be called petals on a daisy, and disc florets that are the center florets in a daisy type of bloom.
 Only the disc florets can reproduce.
 All classes of chrysanthemums have both types of florets, but in many of the classes, the disc florets are not apparent.
 In those plants, the plant breeder uses a pair of scissors to uncover the disc florets for pollination and the development of new cultivars.

 Since the chrysanthemum was first introduced into the United States during colonial times, its popularity has grown such that mums now reign as undisputed “Queen of the Fall Flowers.”
 For many of us, our introduction to the chrysanthemum was a corsage for the girlfriends and mothers at Homecoming football games.
-Mums remain the most widely grown pot plant in the country and are one of the longest lasting of all cut flowers.
+Mums remain the most widely grown pot plant in the country and are one of the longest-lasting of all cut flowers.
 This latter attribute, along with their artistic allure, make mums highly favored by floral arrangers.
 In the United States, the chrysanthemum is the largest commercially produced flower due to its ease of cultivation, capability to bloom on schedule, diversity of bloom forms and colors, and holding quality of the blooms.

-An interesting contrast to the positive feelings many Americans have of the chrysanthemum (football games, house-warming presents, get-well thoughts), is that in many European countries the chrysanthemum is known as the death flower.
+An interesting contrast to the positive feelings many Americans have of the chrysanthemum (football games, house-warming presents, get-well thoughts) is that the chrysanthemum is known in many European countries as the death flower.
 In countries such as Belgium and Austria, the chrysanthemum is used almost exclusively as a memorial on graves.